-As a future public health official, you will focus on the design and implementation of health policy programs for the general population, those with mental health concerns, and the treatment of communicable diseases.
+As a future Public Health major, you will focus on the design and implementation of health policy programs for the general population, those with mental health concerns, and the treatment of communicable diseases.
 Upon graduation, you will have learned about epidemiology, the principles of statistical inference, social and behavioral sciences, the U.S. healthcare systems and more.

 High achieving students can choose to apply for membership as an Honors Program candidate.